-STUDENT LIFE AND WELL-BEING
+STUDENT LIFE

-The Office of the Dean of Student Life and Well-Being (www.smu.edu/studentlife) educates students and the SMU community by providing purposeful opportunities for learning, progressing in personal growth, clarifying values, and developing decision-making and other skills that promote responsible citizenship and well-being.
+The Office of the Dean of Student Life (www.smu.edu/studentlife) educates students and the SMU community by providing purposeful opportunities for learning, growing, clarifying values, and developing decision-making and other skills that promote responsible citizenship and well-being.
 Located in the Hughes-Trigg Student Center, the office is a resource for students to consult when they need general information and assistance.
 The dean serves as a primary liaison for students and parents who have concerns about any aspect of their SMU experience.